SouthernMethodistUniversity/intro-to-python/docs/jupyterlab.md

 # JupyterLab &  Notebooks

+-  We will teach Python using JupyterLab, a part of a family of [Jupyter](https://docs.jupyter.org/en/latest/) tools that includes Jupyter Notebook and JupyterLab, both of which provide interactive web environments where you can write and run Python code.
+If you followed the instructions linked above, JupyterLab is installed on your system.
+Alternatively, you can install JupyterLab on its own using conda, pip, or other popular package managers.

 Goals:
 * Launch JupyterLab and create a new Jupyter Notebook.
 * Navigate the JupyterLab interface, including file browsing, cell creation, and cell execution, with confidence.